Te-k/privacytoronto-website/content/codeofconduct.md

 Our code of conduct is a work in progress, and we gratefully acknowledge all the work that is being done on this topic.

 The essential goal is to make sure everyone feels welcome and acknowledged.
-If you have suggestions or want to help us improve our code (or anything else about our meetings), please get in touch.
+If you have suggestions or want to help us improve our code (or anything else about our meetings), or links we should add below, please get in touch.

-For more information about codes of conduct and general resources, see:
+For more codes of conduct we like and general resources on respectful communication, see:

 [Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Resources_for_allies "Geek Feminism: Ally resources"): Resources for allies